-We frequently see compact track loaders rented with attachments that are poorly matched to the work.
+We frequently see compact track loaders requested with attachments that are poorly matched to the work.
 Buckets used for clearing, grapples used for digging, or forks pushed beyond their limits are common examples.
 The result is slower work, more surface damage, and higher wear on the equipment.

 Options Breakdown